-- The Chairman of the board is a Non-Executive director which is not in line with guidance note HC-1.4.6 of the CBB Rulebook Volume 2. - The Risk Committee has been merged with the Audit Committee to form one committee called the 'Audit and Risk Committee (ARC)' because this merger poses no conflict of interest; the arrangement is in line with the rule HC-1.8.5. - The Nomination Committee, Remuneration Committee and the Corporate Governance Committee have been merged accordingly to form one committee called the 'Nomination, Remuneration & Governance Committee (NRGC)' because the merger poses no conflict of interest; the arrangement is in line with the rule HC-1.8.5. - The ARC met three times during the year which is not in line with the Guidelines of Appendix A of Module HC of the CBB Rulebook Volume 2, which states that the committee should meet at least four times a year. - The NRGC committee does not include a Sharia Scholar (a member of Sharia Supervisory Board) as required under

-- guidance note HC-9.2.4 (b).
-Furthermore, the committee is comprised of two independent directors and one non-executive director which is not in line with guidance note HC-1.8.2 which requires the corporate governance committee to be comprised of at least three independent directors. - Contrary to guidance note HC-7.2.2 which requires all Board Members to attend the shareholders' meeting, the shareholders' meetings held on 6th April 2020 and 30th September 2020 were attended only by the CEO (also a Board Member).
-The Chairmen of the Board ARC and Board NRGC were unable to attend the meetings due to personal commitments.
+- The Chairman of the board is a Non-Executive director which is not in line with guidance note HC-1.4.6 of the CBB Rulebook Volume 2, which recommends the Chairman to be Independent. - The NRGC met one time during the year which is not in line with the Guidelines of Appendix A and B of Module HC of the CBB Rulebook Volume 2, which recommends the committee to meet at least two times a year. - The NRGC committee does not include a Sharia Scholar (a member of Sharia Supervisory Board) as recommended under guidance note HC-9.2.4 (b). - Contrary to guidance note HC-7.2.2 which recommends all Board Members to attend the shareholders' meeting, the shareholders' meetings held on 6th April 2021 and 14th October 2021 were attended only by the CEO (also a Board Member) and the Chairmen of the Board ARC.